doruk-oner/TOPO-Windowed-Loss/README.md

 # TOPO-Windowed-Loss

-A topological loss that optimizes the connectivity in road delineations.
+A topological loss that optimizes the connectivity in road and canal delineations.

 The loss is explained in: